pkmntrainerblue/polishedcrystal/README.md

 The Zap Cannon tutor now teaches Zippy Zap instead.
 This is a placeholder until a new move has been implemented.

 Some of the new dialog presumes you picked Pikachu as your starter and have them in your party.
 This may be revised in the future if more starters are added.

+Friendship Option in the game settings does nothing, regardless of whether you enable or disable it.
+This is by design.